 Sewall's Point is a decidedly white-collar town, with fully 97.90% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sewall's Point is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Sewall's Point who work in sales jobs (23.01%), healthcare (19.69%), and management occupations (13.61%).

-Because of many things, Sewall's Point is a great place for families with children to consider.
-First of all, many other families with children live here, making Sewall's Point a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Sewall's Point has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Sewall's Point is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sewall's Point’s overall crime rate is lower than average for the country.

 Sewall's Point is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.